oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

 ### Build an API Gateway with Spring Cloud Gateway

-I immediately discovered that adding `spring-cloud-gateway` as a dependency caused issues.
+I immediately discovered that adding `spring-cloud-starter-gateway` as a dependency caused issues.
 First of all, I had Spring MVC in my classpath and Spring Cloud Gateway uses WebFlux.
 WebFlux recommends using WebClient over Feign and Resilience4J over Hystrix.
 I decided to switch to WebClient and Resilience4J.

 I had to remove the following dependencies from my original `api-gateway` project.